 DEATH WISH II

 Several years later, Israeli producers Menahem Golan and Yoram Globus purchased the rights to Death Wish from prodicer Dino De Laurentiis.
 Golan-Globus had considerable success throughout the 1980s churning out numerous Chuck Norris action films, various sword and sorcery efforts and much general hackwork.
 They mounted several Death Wish sequels Death Wish II here, Death Wish 3 (1985), Death Wish 4: The Crackdown (1987), as well as Menahem Golan making Death Wish V: The Face of Fear (1994) on his own following the financial collapse of Golan-Globus.
-There is also the announced remake Death Wish (2017) starring Bruce Willis.
+Death Wish (2018) was a remake from Eli Roth starring Bruce Willis.
 They were successful in inveigling Charles Bronson back to the role and, at Bronsons insistence, brought director Michael Winner back to helm the first two sequels.
 Charles Bronson then became one of Golan-Globuss principal stars, eventually appearing in eight films for them, all of which were variants on the same vigilante role.

 Death Wish was an interesting film.
 When it was made, the elements of the vigilante fantasy were fresh rather than cliche and the film had a strong subtext about urban lawlessness and the failure of law enforcement agencies to adequately protect citizens.
 By the time of Death Wish II, the social subtext has gone and all that we are left with is an ugly, rather mechanical revenge film.
 The script for Death Wish II which comes from David Engelbach, later the director of Golan-Globuss bizarre post-holocaust satire America 3000 (1987) only repeats the basics of Death Wish over again.
 Rather improbably, Charles Bronson now has a new girlfriend (his real-life wife Jill Ireland) who becomes brutalised and killed after a gang of hoods invade his home just like his wife was in the first film, while the same daughter is brought back to be raped all over again and then commit suicide.